beanstalkd/beaneater/README.md

 To recap: each beanstalkd client manages two separate concerns: which tube newly created jobs are put into, and which tube(s) jobs are reserved from.
 Accordingly, there are two separate sets of functions for these concerns:

-  * `use` and `using` affect where put places jobs;
+  * `use` and `using` affect where 'put' places jobs
-  * `watch` and `watching` control where reserve takes jobs from.
+  * `watch` and `watching` control where reserve takes jobs from

-Note that these concerns are fully orthogonal: for example, when you use a tube, it is not automatically watch-ed.
+Note that these concerns are fully orthogonal: for example, when you 'use' a tube, it is not automatically 'watched'.
-Neither does watch-ing a tube affect the tube you are using.
+Neither does 'watching' a tube affect the tube you are 'using'.

 ### Jobs

-A job in beanstalk gets created by a client and includes a 'body' which contains all relevant job metadata.
+A job in beanstalk gets inserted by a client and includes the 'body' and job metadata.
-With beanstalk, a job is enqueued into a tube and then later reserved and processed.
+Each job is enqueued into a tube and later reserved and processed.
 Here is a picture of the typical job lifecycle:

 ```
    put            reserve               delete
   -----> [READY] ---------> [RESERVED] --------> *poof*
 ```

+A job at any given time is in one of three states: **ready**, **delayed**, or **buried**:

+ * A **ready** job is waiting to be 'reserved' and processed after being 'put' onto a tube.
+ * A **delayed** job is waiting to become ready after the specified delay.
+ * A **buried** job has been reserved and buried, will not be reprocessed and is isolated for later use.

+Similarly, there are several action that can be performed on a given job:

+ * You can **reserve** which locks a job from the ready queue for processing.
+ * You can **touch** which extends the time before a job is autoreleased back to ready.
+ * You can **release** which places a reserved job back onto the ready queue.
+ * You can **delete** which removes the job from the tube entirely.
+ * You can **bury** which places the job into the buried state.
+ * You can **kick** which places a job from the buried queue back to ready.

 You can put a job onto the beanstalk queue using the `put` command on a tube: